iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Options

-- `-d`, `--with-deps` - determines the files to commit by searching backwards in the pipeline from the named `targets` (required along with this option).
-The only files which will be committed are associated with the target DVC-files, and the earlier stages in the pipeline.
+- `-d`, `--with-deps` - determine files to commit by tracking dependencies to the named target DVC-file(s).
+This option only has effect when one or more `targets` are specified.
+By traversing each stage dependencies, DVC searches backward through the pipeline from the named target(s).
+This means DVC will not commit files referenced later in the pipeline than the named target(s).

 - `-R`, `--recursive` - the `targets` value is expected to be a directory path.
   With this option, `dvc commit` determines the files to commit by searching the